Capture the holiday spirit at nine of the city’s most cherished, festive traditions—some of which have been thrilling locals for generations.

 The tradition of holiday decor goes back to the 1920s when seasonal store windows attracted shoppers to visit Toronto’s two biggest retailers at the time.

-A century later, festive displays still bring people downtown to see the windows of Hudson’s Bay and Saks Fifth Avenue (both at 176 Yonge St.) and along Yorkville’s Mink Mile.
-In the west-end Junction neighbourhood, shoppers can use an augmented reality (AR) app to watch the various window displays come alive. – Mid-November 2022–January 2023
+A century later, festive displays still attract crowds of revellers.
+Explore the dreamy, wishlist-inspiring windows of Yorkville’s Mink Mile.
+In the west-end Junction neighbourhood, the Window Wonderland festival invites shoppers to use an augmented reality (AR) app to watch the various window displays come alive. – Mid-November 2023–January 2024

 Photographing the city’s most epic Christmas trees

 A towering Christmas tree works magic when it comes to getting people into the festive spirit.
-Two of downtown’s biggest, brightest trees can be found at Nathan Phillips Square and The Distillery Winter Village, where each beautifully decked-out tree tops 15m (50 feet) in height. – Mid-November 2022–January 2023
+Two of downtown’s biggest, brightest trees are at Nathan Phillips Square and The Distillery Winter Village, where each beautifully decked-out tree tops 15m (50 feet) in height. – Mid-November 2023–January 2024

 Counting reindeer at the Santa Claus Parade

 A Toronto tradition since 1905, hundreds of thousands of people line the parade route of the Original Santa Claus Parade to welcome Saint Nicholas each year.
-After going virtual for 2020 and 2021, the eagerly anticipated 2022 parade will take over downtown streets with larger-than-life floats, magical characters, special performances, and Santa and Mrs. Claus, of course.
-It’s a celebration not to be missed! – November 20, 2022
+The parade will take over downtown streets with larger-than-life floats, magical characters, special performances, and Santa and Mrs. Claus, of course.
+It’s a celebration not to be missed! – November 26, 2023

 Celebrating City Hall’s Cavalcade of Lights